getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 2. [Atom](http://atom.io) - OS X/Windows/Linux - A new editor developed by Github.
 It's free and open source.
 It is similar to Sublime, but does not have the sheer depth of plugins available yet.
 3. [Notepad++](http://notepad-plus-plus.org/) - Windows - A free and very popular developer's editor for Windows.
 4. [Bluefish](http://bluefish.openoffice.nl/index.html) - OS X/Windows/Linux - A free, open source text editor geared towards programmers and web developers.
+5. [Visual Studio Code](https://code.visualstudio.com/) - A lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.

 ### Markdown Editors